Advanced Systems Programming M (2019-2020)

 Systems Programming (H), Operating Systems (H), Networked Systems (H), and Functional Programming (H), or equivalent, are pre-requisites.

-The course consists of a series of lectures delivered over 10 weeks, supported by a weekly 1-hour laboratory session.
+The course consists of a series of lectures delivered over 10 weeks, supported by a weekly 1-hour laboratory session and office hour.

 Research papers will be set of background reading for some lectures.
 In addition, the following books may be useful: